 Opportunity + Distraction = Success

-Increase opportunity or distraction means more success for scammers.
-Increase both at the same time, and it’s the best-case scenario for them, worst case scenario for us.
+Increased opportunity or distraction means more success for scammers.
+Increase both at the same time, and it’s the best-case scenario for them, and the worst-case scenario for us.

 Less Attention Than Ever (from Consumers)